ducndh/ducndh/README.md

 ## Hello there!
-It is Duc Nguyen here 👋
+It is Duke Nguyen here 👋